top of page

 ENTOMOLOGY, NATURAL RESOURCES, & HONEY

-687A First year project (Up to three 9” x 13” official cardboard boxes, or up to two 18” x 24” wooden boxes, with minimum of 25 insects, maximum 50 insects, from at least four orders.
+687A First year project (Up to three boxes approximately 9” x 12” official cardboard boxes, or up to two 18” x 24” wooden boxes, with minimum of 25 insects, maximum 50 insects, from at least four orders.
 Identification beyond order not necessary.
-All specimens must have date and locality label.)
+All specimens must have date and locality label.

 687B First year project (minimum of 25 insect photographs, maximum 50 photographs, from at least four orders.
 Identification beyond order not necessary.
 All photographs must have notation field.)